dprint/dprint/website/cli.md

 ![Example of dprint check output.](/images/check-example.png "Example of dprint check output.")

-## Formatting incrementally
+## Incremental Formatting

-You may specify to only format files that have changed since the last time you ran `dprint fmt` by specifying an `--incremental` flag:
+You may specify to only format files that have changed since the last time you formatted the code using the `--incremental` flag:

 ```bash
 dprint fmt --incremental